z0ne323/CR47/Walkthrough/Walkthrough.md

 ```

-We should see our command hang and if we go back to the tab we set up our listener on, we should see a connection back! :

-(**SIDE NOTE**: It's actually possible, because of an error of logic in the code of the API, to submit the regular api key as the `X-Sensitive-API-Key` header and execute your code like so:
+(SIDE NOTE: It's actually possible, because of an error of logic in the code of the API, to submit the regular api key as the `X-Sensitive-API-Key` header and execute your code like so:

 ```bash
 ┌──(kali㉿kali)-[~/Desktop]